Synonym(s)

 - Amiodarone (darkening of the skin)

-- Minocycline (largely reversible blue-black pigmentation of the face, lower legs and oral mucosa due to iron-containing pigment when taken in high doses over a long period of time)
+- Minocycline (largely reversible blue-black pigmentation on the face, lower legs and oral mucosa due to iron-containing pigment when taken in high doses for a long time)

 - Clofazimine (reddish to brown-violet skin discoloration)